August 02, 2012

 The goal, Martin says, is to “reimagine the post-war bungalow using green building technologies, but also looking at them in a holistic way.”
 Hence, the program considers whether a home can accommodate first-floor living possibilities, for instance, or whether to create a mow-free yard.

 Five vacant homes have been rehabilitated through Green Neighborhoods so far, and Steinmeyer — now an environmental designer at Chute Gerdeman in Columbus — tackled the interiors of the first four.
 The project gave her lots of insight into “how a residential project like this is run: The behind-the-scenes meetings with city officials, seeing contractors working onsite, and getting to be a part of the action,” she says.

-Rodriguez did the job on the fifth rehabbed house and is working on a sixth — a new house being built in place of one that need to be torn down.
+Rodriguez did the job on the fifth rehabbed house and is working on a sixth — a new house being built in place of one that needs to be torn down.

 “Having young designers help us reimagine our post-war bungalows for a modern buyer made perfect sense,” she says.
 “We have been thrilled with the results.
 The sales values speak for themselves.”

 On streets where average home prices are just over $50,000, the Green Neighborhoods homes have sold for more than double that amount.
 The Green Neighborhoods Initiative won a 2011 Crain’s magazine Emerald Award honoring champions of sustainability.

 For more information about this or other CIA news, contact us here.